mlbms19/VeridaBank/docs/Account Management/Change Password.md

-# How do I reset my password?
+# How do I change my password?

-If you’ve forgotten your password, you can reset it quickly on **VeridaBank Online**.
+If you want to change your password, you can do so easily on **VeridaBank Online**.

 1. Go to **Accounts > Password Reset**.
 2. Enter your **current password**.